 If your party will be larger than originally booked the situation may be more complicated.
 If you have a party of three that wants to become a party of four, for example, just do as above.
 “My friend will like to join us, we’re now a party of four.”
 This is likely to be fine because your party of three was already assigned a four-top.

 However, if you were originally a party of three and you’ve become a party of eight, you’re in a more precarious situation.
-First, start by trying to make a new reservation for eight.
-If this is available, make the reservation and then cancel the old one for the smaller party.
-If you can’t make a new reservation, you can attempt to be seated, relying on the kindness of the staff at the restaurant.
+First, start by trying to modify your reservation or make a new reservation for eight.
+If this doesn’t work you can attempt to be seated, relying on the kindness of the staff at the restaurant.
 Sometimes they can try to work you in.
 It might work; it might not.

 I won’t be able to make it to my reserved dining time?
 What’s going to happen?

 If you know in advance that you won’t make it to a meal, then cancel the reservation.
 You can do this on the My Disney Disney Experience app, on the WDW website, on the phone, or at any WDW concierge or guest relations desk.
-There are no penalties for canceling 24 hours in advance.
-(I’ve personally never been charged if I cancel the day before my reservation, regardless of what time I cancel.)
+There are no penalties for canceling up to 2 hours in advance.

 If you’re just running late, go to the restaurant and tell them what happened.
 There are snafus at Disney all the time (weather, transportation, etc.) and cast members know this.
 If you show up at all, they are unlikely to charge the no-show fee.
 That said, if you’re very late, you might not be able to eat at the restaurant even if they waive the fee.
 Generally, reservations are held for 15 minutes.
 After that, they’ll give your table to someone else, though they may be able to work you in later.